Itteringham Mill - Quality Guest Rooms and Self-Catering Holiday Cottage Accommodation In North Norfolk

 Our hydro engineers planted the idea of using our self-generated electricity to run a heat pump as it is far more economical to use our self-generated electricity than to export it.
 The heat pump is manufactured by Wiessmann in Germany and was installed by local company Renenergy.
 It has a rated output of around 27kW for which it requires between 5 and 8 kW of input (plus the occasional boost from a 6kW 3 phase immersion heater in conditions of extreme cold).
 The heat pump extracts heat from the river by means of heat exchange coils submerged in the river silt.
 The original design pumped water from the river through a self-cleaning filter and thence into a plated heat-exchanger.
 This design never worked effectively because it was too difficult to balance the flows between the various elements.
 We found that the heat exchanger would regularly freeze solid and then take many hours to defrost whereupon it would immediately freeze solid again if the heat pump restarted.
 Renenergy engineers spent many hours trying to ensure the pump primed effectively, replacing pumps, changing pump locations, increasing the bore of the various hoses and eventually considering changing the specification of the heat exchanger.
 They finally changed the design from a direct-water sourced system to the indirect system.
 Since when the heat pump has been operating much more effectively.

-Our expenditure on the heat pump and associated equipment was around £23,000
+Our expenditure on the heat pump and associated equipment was around £23,000 so the RHI will more than pay for the capital and installation costs.

 The underfloor heating (UFH)